 We use only vintage buttons in our garments, not only because it conserves resources but also because buttons made a long time ago are things of wonder: high quality, slightly imperfect, and full of history.
 Some of our buttons are plastic, others are made of glass or shells, but all of them are vintage, either recycled off of old garments or found as surplus from old US factories that closed years ago.

 One of the sad realities of online shopping is that, while highly convenient, it produces a lot of waste.
 While we can't get your clothing to you with zero impact on the environment (not yet, at least!), we're trying our best to create as little waste as possible.

 Made to Last

 A garment produced sustainably isn't really sustainable if it falls apart after three wears.
-Our goal at Margu is to create garments of heirloom quality, the kind of clothing you might someday pass down to your children if you so chose.
-Each of our garments is made to last; with proper care and occasional mending, your Margu should last basically forever.
+Our goal at Margu is to create garments of heirloom quality, the kind of clothing you might someday pass down to your children if you so choose.
+Each and every one of our garments is designed and constructed to last; with proper care and occasional mending, your Margu should last basically forever.